THE FIREMAKER opens the lid on a

 legend in the Beijing police force.

-to death, there are two other murders in the city.
-All
+burned to death, there are two other murders in the

-chess in the park and dispense his wisdom in Chinese
+play chess in the park and dispense his wisdom in

-riddles, and the young detective is forced reluctantly
+Chinese riddles, and the young detective is forced

-to turn for help to the experienced Margaret Campbell
+reluctantly to turn for help to the experienced

-on the government scientist, her future and Li's
+autopsy on the government scientist, her future and

-become as inextricably linked as the murders they are
+Li's become as inextricably linked as the murders they

-investigating.
-And as, together, they peel back layer
+are investigating.
+And as, together, they peel back

-upon layer of obfuscation, the terrible truth they
+layer upon layer of obfuscation, the terrible truth

 The laughter of the children